aws-samples/amazon-chime-sdk-media-streams/README.md

 4. Once the meeting has been created and joined, using EventBridge notifications, a `CreateMediaStreamPipelineCommand` request is made to start KVS output from the Amazon Chime SDK meeting
 5. The Amazon Chime SDK meeting begins streaming the attendee's audio to KVS
 6. Once the KVS stream is established, an EventBridge notification triggers the EventBridge Lambda which invokes the Fargate container
-7. Withing the KVS Consumer
+7. Within the KVS Consumer
    1. The KVS stream reads the MKV data from the KVS stream
    2. This stream is passed through `ffmpeg` to convert AAC to OPUS
    3. The OPUS stream is sent to Amazon Transcribe for processing